-Last Fall my son Paul dealt with a potential consulting client with a website business who wanted to bring in investors.
+Last Fall my daughter Andrea Breanna dealt with a potential consulting client with a website business who wanted to bring in investors.
 They had half a million dollars of seed money, but it was running out.
 “They tell me they’re looking for someone without investing experience who won’t interfere with management and will take less equity than normal,” he told me.
 “In other words, they want dumb investors.”
 He didn’t push his proposal.
 He got out of that business relationship.

-“Wanting dumb investors”, to use Paul’s phrase, comes up a lot.
+“Wanting dumb investors”, to use Andrea’s phrase, comes up a lot.
 Here’s just a sampling of some email questions I’ve received that seem to indicate that same kind of thinking:

 … I need capital to hire

 and build the appropriate infrastructure, but I don’t want to borrow.
 How can I get the $ I need

 (between $300k and $700k) without losing much equity?
 And how would you suggest I go about it?

 I am about ready to start fund raising.
 The business will be set up

 as an S corporation.
 The business is a gym-type operation, and the

 current financials predict I will need a total of $800,000 for proper